Eight Is Enough: Syndication

 Reruns of all 112 episodes of Eight Is Enough have aired sporadically since the show's syndication debut in September 1982.
 The show aired on FX from 1994 to 1997, on PAX in 1998, and as part of a marathon celebrating the 50th anniversary of Warner Bros.
 Television on TV Land in 2005.
 Eight Is Enough also aired on the Chicago-based MeTV and MeToo, a sister station of MeTV, from 2008 to 2010 before MeTV spread to other markets around the U.S.

 During its network run, the show was distributed by Worldvision Enterprises (also internationally in rebroadcasts), and later by Lorimar-Telepictures.
 All syndication rights are now held by Lorimar's successor, Warner Bros.
 Television.

 From 2006 until 2009, the series was formerly available for streaming online on AOL's In2TV service.

 The series is also available for purchase online on Amazon Prime Video and Apple TV.

-Beginning in 2023, the series is available for streaming online on Tubi via the WBTV All Together Now FAST channel.
+From 2023 until 2026, the series was available for streaming online on Tubi via the WBTV All Together Now FAST channel.

-As of 2024, the complete series is also available on The Roku Channel, a free service and includes limited commercials.
+From 2024 until 2026, the complete series was also available on The Roku Channel, a free service and includes limited commercials.